Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lancashire and are not the council.
 About us

-The Corporate Parenting Board of Lancashire Council met on Wednesday, 11 March 2026, to discuss a range of updates and reports concerning children in care and care leavers.
-Key topics included an update from the Participation Team, annual reports on fostering, adoption, and private fostering, and the National Youth Advocacy Service (NYAS) annual report.
+The Corporate Parenting Board meeting scheduled for 11 March 2026 was set to review updates from various teams and projects supporting children in care and care leavers.
+Key discussions were planned around annual reports for fostering, adoption, and private fostering, as well as the National Youth Advocacy Service (NYAS).

 Participation Team Update